shoreason/chatme/README.md

 # chatme
-Basic Implementation of a ChatBot using NLTK and Keras
+Basic Implementation of a Conversational AI using NLTK and Keras to recognize intent by classifying user input